esrlabs/bake/documentation/concepts/parallel.rst

       ...
     }

-First project A will be built completely.
+First, project A will be built completely.
 After the PreStep of B has been executed, the files of projects B/C can be built in parallel.
-At the end C is linked.
+At the end, C is linked.

 Example:
 --------